su77ungr/sero/README.md

 <h1> But why? </h1>
 <br>
 "This is the kind of project worth setting up permanently, rather than recycling the components for future projects.
 It’s notably ingenuitive and shows that you don’t need name-brand hardware to get modern technology in your home." - Tom's Hardware

-<p1> Blog substitute for my project "DIY Samsung 'The Sero' ROTATING TV".
-I had to register to play Halo, so hi. <p1>

 <br><br>